nicolaei/master/docs/thesis/source/03_method.md

 Implementation
 --------------

+In the following section we will be taking a look at how the tests were implemented and executed.

 ### Scanning Strategies

 #### Full Scan

 The full scan is used as a base-line test for comparisons.

 As mentioned earlier, this approach will simply go through all channels in one go.
+Meaning that we go from channel 1 to 12 without any breaks.
+This is how a typical scan works with most modern implementations.

 #### Selective Scanning